 Reservoirs & Irrigation

-Through its three reservoirs, western reservoir, eastern reservoir and Castle Acre reservoir, Holkham is able to store 129 million gallons of water, which helps secure the potato operation, and if needed, cereals and sugar beet.
+Through its four reservoirs, western reservoir, eastern reservoir, Waterden reservoir and Castle Acre reservoir, Holkham is able to store 600,000 cubic metres of water, which helps secure the potato operation, and if needed, cereals and sugar beet.

-There is a weather station in the park that is run in conjunction with Agrii – the company that supplies the farm with its agricultural chemicals.
+There is a weather station in the park to constantly monitor up-to-date weather conditions.
 All this information can be viewed from the farm office computer.